 Groundwater pollution is an inevitable result of land pollution.
 When a military facility or plastics manufacturer buries wastes in the ground, rainwater will wash those wastes down into the aquifer.
 All over the United States, neighbors of these types of facilities have sickened from such pollution, and many have died.
 The public was alerted to the danger when Erin Brockovich filed a contentious class-action lawsuit against an energy company in California and, in the year 2000, collaborated in producing a Hollywood movie starring Julia Roberts.
 Many towns sued.

 The Jet Propulsion Lab in California has a cleanup project that is removing old jet fuels from the groundwater in Pasadena and surrounding areas.

 Environmental Solutions to Pollution

-Researchers have also discovered that mycelium—the underground plant of mushroom fruits—can convert toxins derived from oil into nutrients that soil microbes can break down further to feed plants.
+Researchers have also discovered that mycelia—the underground portions of mushroom fruits—can convert toxins derived from oil into nutrients that soil microbes can break down further to feed plants.
 If landfill owners were to landscape the tops of old landfills with trees and mushrooms (they like shade), it's probable that toxins leaking into the groundwater would decompose before reaching it.

 The same could be done with brownfield (lightly contaminated) and even SuperFund sites (heavily contaminated with chemicals and fuels).
 The Ocean Blue Project in Corvallis, Texas, is using mushrooms to clean up their local waterways.

 For this reason, cleanup and prevention must go hand in hand.
-Those who clean up can link with those who would focus on prevention, giving them tips and data (what they're finding out there), taking photographs, and feeding them all the raw materials they need for advocacy or public relations work.
-Between cleanup solutions, pollution prevention, and nature's own cleanup processes the pollution problem can be conquered.
+Those who clean up can link with those focused on prevention, giving them tips and data, taking photographs, and feeding them all the raw materials they need for advocacy or public-relations work.
+Between cleanup solutions, pollution prevention, and nature's own cleanup processes, the pollution problem can be conquered.